untitled design 57 1 8 Ways to Preserve Your Harvest

 We have 4 apple trees and one family can only make so many apple pies!
 I do however, use tons of apple cider vinegar around the house, especially during canning season.
 So, I learned how to take whole apples or apple cores/peels and ferment them to make jugs of apple cider vinegar.

-Sundried tomatoes and basil in glass jar
+Sundried tomatoes and basil in glass jar 8 Ways to Preserve Your Harvest

 8. Packed in Oil

 Some of my favorite foods packed in oil are: basil pesto, roasted red pepper or eggplant, sun-dried tomatoes, minced garlic, and herb infused oils!
 Some oils that have been infused with herbs can even be applied topically for healing or beauty products.
+Oil-preserved ingredients are also popular in the commercial restaurant trade, although grease trap cleaning may be required to ensure safe ventilation when cooking oily foods.

 I would love to hear your favorite foods to preserve at home!
 Leave me a comment and let me know your great ideas!